Gerald Ford: Pardon of Nixon

-Ford appears at a House Judiciary Subcommittee hearing in reference to his pardon of Richard Nixon.
+Ford appearing at a House Judiciary Subcommittee hearing in reference to his pardon of Richard Nixon.

 On September 8, 1974, Ford issued Proclamation 4311, which gave Nixon a full and unconditional pardon for any crimes he might have committed against the United States while president.
 In a televised broadcast to the nation, Ford explained that he felt the pardon was in the best interests of the country, and that the Nixon family's situation "is a tragedy in which we all have played a part.
 It could go on and on and on, or someone must write the end to it.
 I have concluded that only I can do that, and if I can, I must."

 Ford's decision to pardon Nixon was highly controversial.
 Critics derided the move and said a "corrupt bargain" had been struck between the two men, in which Ford's pardon was granted in exchange for Nixon's resignation, elevating Ford to the presidency.
 Ford's first press secretary and close friend Jerald terHorst resigned his post in protest after the pardon.
 According to Bob Woodward, Nixon Chief of Staff Alexander Haig proposed a pardon deal to Ford.
 He later decided to pardon Nixon for other reasons, primarily the friendship he and Nixon shared.
 Regardless, historians believe the controversy was one of the major reasons Ford lost the 1976 presidential election, an observation with which Ford agreed.
 In an editorial at the time, The New York Times stated that the Nixon pardon was a "profoundly unwise, divisive and unjust act" that in a stroke had destroyed the new president's "credibility as a man of judgment, candor and competence".
 On October 17, 1974, Ford testified before Congress on the pardon.
 He was the first sitting president since Abraham Lincoln to testify before the House of Representatives.

-In the months following the pardon, Ford often declined to mention President Nixon by name, referring to him in public as "my predecessor" or "the former president."
+In the months following the pardon, Ford often declined to mention President Nixon by name, referring to him in public as "my predecessor" or "the former president".
 When Ford was pressed on the matter on a 1974 trip to California, White House correspondent Fred Barnes recalled that he replied "I just can't bring myself to do it."

 After Ford left the White House in January 1977, he privately justified his pardon of Nixon by carrying in his wallet a portion of the text of Burdick v.
 United States, a 1915 U.S. Supreme Court decision which stated that a pardon indicated a presumption of guilt, and that acceptance of a pardon was tantamount to a confession of that guilt.
-In 2001, the John F. Kennedy Library Foundation awarded the John F. Kennedy Profile in Courage Award to Ford for his pardon of Nixon.
-In presenting the award to Ford, Senator Edward Kennedy said that he had initially been opposed to the pardon, but later decided that history had proven Ford to have made the correct decision.
+In 2001, the John F. Kennedy Presidential Library and Museum awarded the John F. Kennedy Profile in Courage Award to Ford for his pardon of Nixon.
+In presenting the award to Ford, Senator Ted Kennedy said that he had initially been opposed to the pardon, but later decided that history had proven Ford to have made the correct decision.